Student Special Programs

 The benefits of the program include:

-• First year tuition (primary terms only) at LBCC
+• First year tuition waivers (Fall and Spring semesters only) at LBCC

 • Priority registration